Updated: Oct 17

 Salt to taste

-2) Wash them in fresh water the day after, drain and to be kept aside.
+2) Wash them in freshwater the day after, drain them,to be kept aside.

-3) In a pressure cooker add the vegetable oil.
-Once it heats add the cumin seeds, bay leaves, cardamoms and ginger paste.
+3) In a pressure cooker, add the vegetable oil.
+Once it heats, add the cumin seeds, bay leaves, cardamoms, and Ginger garlic paste.

-4) Add the finely chopped Tomatoes and salt.
-Once the moisture starts to release from the tomatoes, add the red chilli and cumin powder.
-You can choose to use 1 tsp chilli powder.
+4) Add the finely chopped Onions and cook till translucent, and then add the tomatoes and salt.
+Once the moisture starts to release from the tomatoes, add the red chili and cumin powder.
+You can choose to use 1 tsp concentrated tomato paste as well.

-6) Add 6 cups water and mustard oil.
-Close the lid of the pressure cooker and let it cook for fourty five minutes on a medium flame.
+6) Add 4 cups water and mustard oil.
+Close the lid of the pressure cooker and let it cook till done.
+If using an Instant Pot, cook for 1 hour.

 7) Turn off the heat and let the pressure release.